tachiyomiorg/website/website/src/docs/guides/local-source/index.md

 Supported chapter formats are folders with pictures inside (such as `.jpg`, `.png`, etc), `ZIP`/`CBZ`, `RAR`/`CBR` and `EPUB`.
 But expect better performance with directories and `ZIP`/`CBZ`.

+Please note that when using `EPUB` files, that if you would like each chapter of the series to be listed.
+Then you must split up each chapter into its own `EPUB` file.
+As one `EPUB` file equals one chapter.

 Remember to give the app storage permissions on **Android 6** and newer.

 ### Folder structure